Iddahodhiambo/phase-1-project/README.md

 ## Features

 ​
-- There is a dummy  log in form with a sign up link.
+- There is a dummy  log in form with a sign up link(you can enter fake details)
-- on clicking the  sign up link,a  dummy sign up form is displayed,click sign up button to take you back to log in form
+- on clicking the  sign up link,a  dummy sign up form is displayed(you must enter details),click sign up button to take you back to log in form
 - click the log in button to display the home page which has  three icons namely:Home,About us and Contact us.  - click home to display the books list.
 - To check details of a book click on the book
 - click on the about us to check the company details.